-The Content Strategy Helper is a Google Spreadsheets based tool that helps you mine trending data from a variety of sources, such as Twitter, Google Search Trends, YouTube, and Reddit.
-This tool will even ideate some possible titles for you based on top news feeds.
+Our Content Discovery Tool is a free Google Spreadsheet that helps you mine trending data from a variety of sources, such as Twitter, Google Search Trends, YouTube, and Reddit.
+This tool will even generate some possible titles for you based on top news feeds.

 Outside of search engines, Quora is probably the world’s biggest Q&A platform.
-Questions that are asked consistently and fall within your niche make great fodder for new content.
-You can also establish some credibility by answering questions that you’re an expert in.
+Frequently asked questions within your niche make great fodder for new content ideas.
+You can also establish credibility by answering questions relating to your field of expertise.

-Probably the most popular organizational platform out there, Evernote helps you put a pin in every task that you need to remember.
+Probably the most popular organisational platform out there, Evernote helps you put a pin in every task.
 New ideas?
 A strict publishing schedule?
 An editorial calendar?
-You can plan all of this into Evernote and sync your schedule between your devices.
+You can plan all of this into Evernote and sync your schedule between devices.

-Trello is a great platform for keeping a small team ship shape.
-It lets you tack up each to-do item on cards that are easy to edit and prioritize, which in turn helps you manage projects, keep track of deadlines, and collaborate on content in real time.
-This is the calendar tool I use to organize my day to day.
+Trello is a powerful free platform for keeping a small team ship shape.
+It lets you post each to-do item on cards that are easy to edit and prioritise, which in turn helps you manage projects, keep track of deadlines and collaborate on content in real time.
+This is the tool I use to organise my day-to-day.

 5) Content Creation Tools

-Infogram is a tool for creating free visual content, such as charts and infographics.
+Infogram is a tool for creating free visual content such as charts and infographics.
 It features Excel compatibility and excellent responsive design across all platforms, including mobile devices.
-You never have to settle for boring stat regurgitations again.
+You never have to settle for boring charts again.